ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/README.md

 6. **Method Abstraction Levels**: Maintain consistent abstraction levels within methods and classes
 7. **Error Handling Consistency**: Use standardized error handling approaches throughout the codebase
 8. **Type Safety**: Utilize comprehensive type definitions for all interfaces and data structures

+## 2025 May Updates

+The framework has been enhanced with several improvements as of May 2025:

+1. **Enhanced Message Content Type Handling**: Improved support for `MessageContent` type handling with better utilities to handle the string | MessagePart[] union type safely.

+2. **Centralized Tool Arguments Repair**: Introduced a comprehensive `repairToolArguments` utility to handle various edge cases in malformed JSON.

+3. **JSON Delta Processing Centralization**: Standardized the approach for handling incremental JSON updates in streaming contexts through the `processJsonDelta` utility.

+4. **Boolean Value Repair in JSON**: Added specialized functions to repair common boolean value corruption issues in streaming contexts.

+5. **Type-Safe Error Handling Improvements**: Enhanced error handling patterns to ensure type safety when dealing with unknown error types.

+6. **Claude 3.7 Sonnet Thinking Mode Support**: Added full support for the thinking mode in Claude 3.7 Sonnet, including type definitions and processing logic.

+7. **Streaming Response Handling Enhancements**: Improved compatibility with different response body formats across platforms.

+8. **API URL Normalization and Validation**: Added utilities to ensure consistent and correct API endpoint resolution.

 By following these best practices, you can ensure more robust and maintainable code across the LLM framework.